niclasko/Cypher.js/README.md

 # Cypher.js
-Cypher.js is a graph database query engine & graph database implemented from scratch in Javascript with zero dependencies.
+Cypher.js is a graph database implemented from scratch in Javascript with zero dependencies.
 It implements the Cypher graph db query language.

 For inquiries, reach out to Cypher.js author Niclas Kjäll-Ohlsson (niclas@fusebase.io).